GrandpaScout/GSCarrier/README.md

 A Figura Library that allows avatars to reposition the players sitting on them.
 It even supports multiple passengers at a time and passengers in vehicles you are controlling.

+> [!WARNING]
+> Tags are a work-in-progress feature and may change as this library is updated to version `1.0.0`.
+> It is not recommended to use them unless you understand that they will change!

 ## Intallation